dfinity/portal/docs/developer-docs/integrations/sns/index.md

       which can be found under the "DAO and Tokenomics" documentation targeted at a less technical audience.
     * [Steps to Test the SNS locally](get-sns/local-testing.md)
-    * Steps how to get an SNS in production <!--[Steps how to get an SNS in production](get-sns/get-sns-production.md)-->
+    * Steps how to get an SNS in production <!--Steps how to get an SNS in production-->

 * Tips for how to **integrate with an SNS**, which includes
-  * Guidelines how to integrate a frontend <!--[Guidelines how to integrate a frontend](integrate-sns/frontend-integration.md)-->
+  * Guidelines how to integrate a frontend <!--Guidelines how to integrate a frontend (integrate-sns/frontend-integration.md)-->
   * [Guidelines how to integrate with the ledger canister](integrate-sns/ledger-integration.md)
   * [Guidelines how to integrate with the index canister](integrate-sns/index-integration.md)